 Editing your data

-Dashlane is similar to Bitwarden in that it stores an encrypted copy of your data on each device as well as keeping a copy in the cloud (on Dashlane’s servers).
-This arrangement makes it easy to keep all your devices synchronized.
-Each device syncs with the copy of your data living on the Dashlane servers.
-You can log into your account from any device, and your passwords and other data get synchronized automatically.
+Dashlane works a lot like Bitwarden in that it stores an encrypted copy of your data on each device while also keeping a copy in the cloud on Dashlane’s servers.
+This setup makes syncing easy — every device communicates with the server copy, so whenever you log in from a new device, your passwords and personal data sync automatically.

 Dashlane in action